veithweilnhammer/veithweilnhammer.github.io/blog/pipeline/posts/_TEMPLATE_brief.md

 # Brief: <post title>

 Copy this file to `posts/<slug>/brief.md` and fill it in.
-The orchestrator can draft it for you from the shared background notes + the post's POST block in `blog.qmd`.
+The orchestrator can draft it for you from the shared background notes + the idea backlog in `../blog_ideas.md`.

 ## Slug
 <slug>